All our pupils have the right to an education, which is appropriate to them as individuals.

 Three Principles for Inclusion:

 - Setting suitable learning challenges - We aim to give every pupil the opportunity

 to experience success in learning and to achieve as high a standard as possible.

 - Responding to pupils’ diverse learning needs - We take into account the different backgrounds, experiences, interests and strengths which influence the way in which pupils learn when we plan our approaches to teaching and learning.

 - Overcoming potential barriers to learning and assessment for individuals and groups of pupils - We recognise that a minority of pupils will have particular learning and assessment requirements that will create barriers to learning if we do not address them through special arrangements.

-You’ll find our latest accessibility plan, local offer and report here:
+You’ll find our HAT SEND and inclusion policy, accessibility plan, local offer and report here:

 Our SENCO is Mrs Gillham.
 If you would like to make contact please send an email marked for the attention of 'Mrs Gillham' to: